voxie/training-modules/Module-02.md

 **Note that this execrcise should be kept as simple as possible, do not develop beyond the feature requirements below.**

-> Before you begin building this web application, take a minute to setup [Foundry](https://gitlab.indatus.com/core-products/foundry) and add a new site to `settings.yaml`.
-Foundry is our local development environment for building web applications at Indatus.
-Request access to the repository and follow the README for getting setup.
-Foundry is a homegrown virtual environment that uses [Vagrant](http://vagrantup.com) under the hood.
-This [Laracasts](https://laracasts.com/lessons/vagrant-simplified) episode is a good primer on Vagrant and VirtualBox.
-Ask one of the other devs for help getting it setup.
+> Before you begin building this web application, take a minute to setup [Laravel Homestead](http://laravel.com/docs/master/homestead) if you haven't already.

 1. Uses the MVC design pattern (limit to 1 model and 1 controller for simplicity)
 2. Uses a namespace